damarisbangean/paradigmsofglobalization/index.md

 # **Our Research Project**

 We looked at the second and third wave of globalization and wanted to find out if and how the perspective on globalization has changed.
-The World Bank and the UN are both important drivers of globalization and development.
-Has their approach to globalization changed?
+The World Bank and the UN are both important drivers of globalization and development. **Has their understanding of globalization and their approach in managing the impact of globalization changed throughout the years?**

-Below you can find our research questions, our data sets and the tests we ran.
+Below you can find out more about our research design.
+You can read our research questions, learn more about our data sets and the tests we ran.

 ## **Research Questions**